-- strengthening the international dimension of ERA - o integrating Europe's neighbours into the ERA - o fostering strategic cooperation with key third countries through geographic and thematic targeting - improving the framework conditions for international S&T cooperation - o tackling scientific challenges through global research infrastructures - o mobility of researchers and global networking - o more open research programmes - o good management of intellectual property issues - o pre-standardization
+- strengthening the international dimension of ERA - integrating Europe's neighbours into the ERA - fostering strategic cooperation with key third countries through geographic and thematic targeting - improving the framework conditions for international S&T cooperation - tackling scientific challenges through global research infrastructures - mobility of researchers and global networking - more open research programmes - good management of intellectual property issues - o pre-standardization

-Within Horizon 2020 the focus of international cooperation will be on cooperation with three major country groupings: industrialised and emerging economies; enlargement and neighbourhood countries; and developing countries.
+Within Horizon 2020 the focus of cooperation will be international on cooperation with three major country groupings: industrialised and emerging economies; enlargement and neighbourhood countries; and developing countries.
 Where appropriate, Horizon 2020 will promote cooperation at regional or multilateral level (European Commission, 2011g).

-The commitments or action areas which relate to this dimension are identified (see table below).
+The commitments or action areas which relate to this dimension are identified (see Table 6).